JohnSnowLabs/spark-nlp/README.md

   * A: Add `LC_ALL=C` environment variable

 * Q: Getting `org.apache.pdfbox.filter.MissingImageReaderException: Cannot read JPEG2000 image: Java Advanced Imaging (JAI) Image I/O Tools are not installed` when running an OCR transformation
   * A: `--packages com.github.jai-imageio:jai-imageio-jpeg2000:1.3.0`.
-This library is non-free thus we can't include it as a Spark-NLP dependency by default
+This library is non-free thus we can't include it as a Spark NLP dependency by default

 ## Acknowledgments